Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --output_prefix OUTPUT_PREFIX [OUTPUT_PREFIX ...], -p OUTPUT_PREFIX [OUTPUT_PREFIX ...]
                             The output prefix of all conditions.
       --cluster CLUSTER, -cu CLUSTER
-                            This number if for compare manual detected TSS and prediced one.
                             If the position between manual one and predicted one is smaller or equal than this value, it will only print one of them.
+Default is 2.
       --length LENGTH, -le LENGTH
-                            The length of nts for running optimization.Default is compare whole genome
+                            The length of genome for running optimization.
+If you don't want to run for whole genome, you can assign the length of partial genome.Default is compare whole genome.
       --core CORE, -c CORE  How many paralle running do you want to use.
-Default is 4
+Default is 4.
       --program PROGRAM, -t PROGRAM
                             The type which you want to run TSSpredator (TSS or Processing_site).
-Default is TSS
+Default is TSS.
       --replicate_match REPLICATE_MATCH, -rm REPLICATE_MATCH
                             The TSS candidates should match to how many number of the replicates.
-Default is 1
+Default is 1.
       --steps STEPS, -s STEPS
                             How many steps do you want to run.
 Default is 4000 runs.